Kit ideas for PNW tri geeks

 Wetsuits and triathlon gear

-Rotate a lot of ideas through their lineup — worth a look if standard suits do not fit you right.
+Rotate a lot of ideas through their lineup, worth a look if standard suits do not fit you right.
+Their Alpha suit is designed around fit flexibility: adjustable architecture for athletes whose proportions do not map neatly onto a standard size chart.

 Zone3